ooples/pine_script_docs/source/concepts/Repainting.rst

 We hope this page helps you better understand the dynamics at play, so that you can make better design decisions concerning your trading tools.
 This page's content should help you avoid making the most common coding mistakes that lead to repainting or misleading plots.

-Whatever your design decisions are, if you publish your script, you should explain them to traders so they can understand how you script behaves.
+Whatever your design decisions are, if you publish your script, you should explain them to traders so they can understand how your script behaves.

 Let's explore some of the causes of repainting, and discuss solutions when they exist.
 We will survey three broad categories of repainting causes: